-Find out how reviews work for Airbnb.org stays.
+Reviews for Airbnb.org stay work a little differently—: find out more about how reviews work for Airbnb.org stays.

-- GuestWriting a reviewWant to rave about your recent guest or trip?
+- GuestWant to rave about your recent guest or trip?
 We love that.
 Head to Reviews on a web browser to get started.

-- GuestEditing a review you wroteYou can edit a review you’ve drafted until your review is published.
+- GuestYou can edit a review you’ve drafted until your review is published.